dubo-dubon-duponey/home/dns/README.md

 brew install dubo-dubon-duponey/brews/terraform-provider-gandi
 ```

-Then review the configuration in variables.tf.
+Then tweak to fit your mileage, review the configuration in variables.tf and terraform it.